voltpop/vp-ansible/README.md

 ## Configuration

-an .env file holds the path to the ansible config
+an .env file holds the path to the ansible config.
+This is going to be configured to use the root path of the current git checkout.

 ## Development